e-scooter-2077/documentation/architecture-design/component-diagram.md

 This subdomain contains all the services and functions that deal with the scooter lifecycle and with the exchange of information between the physical devices and the system.

 Since the **scooter data** context has the authority over the identity of the scooters and, thus, over their existence in the system, a microservice would've been an ideal implementation.
-However, due to the limited time, it was mocked via a gui that mimics its behavior exposing the _scooter lifecycle_ interface (i.e. notifying the creation/deletion of scooters).
+However, due to the limited time, it was mocked via a GUI that mimics its behavior exposing the _scooter lifecycle_ interface (i.e. notifying the creation/deletion of scooters).

 On the other hand, the **Scooter Monitor & Control** context deals with the communication with the physical world.
 Its access point to the real world has been implemented via the **[Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/)**, a service specifically designed to be the pivot point between the cloud and IoT devices.